HEBOS/SportsReplay/docs/RASPBERRY.md

 ### OS Installation
 1. Download Raspbian OS from here https://www.raspberrypi.org/downloads/raspbian/
 2. Burn SD card using downloaded image above using Balena Etcher which can be downloaded from https://www.balena.io/etcher
 3. Put the card into Raspbery device, and turn it on.
-Follow the instructions, and respect naming convention defined above.
+Follow the instructions, and respect naming convention defined [here](COMMON.md).
 4. Make sure you select 5G WiFi during the OS installation

 ### After OS Installation